tycrek/tycrek/README.md

 [![Website](https://img.shields.io/badge/-Check%20out%20my%20website-00BCD4)](https://jmoore.dev/)
 [![Archive](https://img.shields.io/badge/-Visit%20my%20project%20archive-EF6C00)](https://github.com/tycrek-archive)

+## :raised_eyebrow: Who am I

+I am a self-taught full stack web dev.
+I have a passion for privacy, security, and open source.
+I first learned Java when I was 10 using a free course on [Cave of Programming](https://www.caveofprogramming.com/).
+I like programming, gaming, and learning new things.

+Have a project idea?
+Feel free to reach out to me and we'll see what we can do!

 ## :computer: What I'm working on

 - **[Degoogle](https://github.com/tycrek/degoogle)** - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.